Books to Learn German: Is It the Best Choice?

 das Regal – the shelf / Image by geralt via Pixabay

 Don’t misunderstand me.
 The authors of these books wanted to cover a vast variety of topics to please as many learners as possible and also to make it more interesting I suppose.
-Which is the right thing to do… if you have to please tens of thousands of people with different goals learning together in groups.
-To me it doesn’t make much sense to prepare for as many possible situations that we might find ourselves in one day.
-What makes sense is to take what is there or at least what is reoccurring pretty regularly and learn how to handle that in German as soon as possible.
+This is the right thing to do if you have to please tens of thousands of people with different goals learning together in groups.

-What’s the sense of being able to read flat-ads if I have already found one for the next year (or half)?
+What’s the point of being able to read flat-ads if I have already found one for the next year (or half)?
 And I am sure that when I have to look for them again, the necessity to find a roof and my dictionary will help me out here pretty quickly.
 What if I have kids?
 I love to talk with and about my son, e.g. I didn’t find anything in these books.

-You get the idea, I hope.
-It’s not the books that are the problem here, it’s the system of putting plenty of wildly mixed together people together into one room and try to prepare them for about 40 different situations that might or might not concern them…ever.
 In case you learn German outside of Germany, you might even need less topics covered in these books.
 It is just ridiculous, I’m sorry.
 You wouldn’t buy forty different kinds of beverages on stock so you can offer that one special drink to the one guest once a year demanding it.

 Stay out of class and hire a private tutor for the same money.
 Maybe 60 mins twice a week.
-Get some material that seems interesting and useful for you and a grammar reference using your native-language to explain certain basic structures (no exercises needed).
+Get some material that seems interesting and useful for you and a grammar reference using your native language to explain certain basic structures (no exercises needed).

 Check out ‘Deutsche Welle German Courses’ as they offer great material for free.
 It’s like the German BBC.
-And most important: look for two or three tandem partners (if you can afford the time but at least one).
+And most importantly: look for two or three tandem partners (if you can afford the time but at least one).
 I promise you, you will learn German in much less time than in that school you were thinking of.

 In any case, I wish you success in your endeavor to learn German.
 It’s a lovely language and an even more lovely country (mostly).

-Take a look yourself at the content of some of the more popular books and check if what they offer is of your liking:
+Take a look yourself at the content of some of the more popular course books and check if what they offer is of your liking:

 Studio D